NitzanZe/urls-words-counter/README.md

 ### The service will utilize the number of CPU cores and create workers that will work in parallel (With rate limitation)

 ### Prerequisites:
+    * Make installed
-    * Go version 1.21 or later (Needed to be able to build the service)
+    * Go version 1.21 or later installed (Needed to be able to build the service)

 ### To run the service follow the next steps using the provided Makefile.